Sandwiched R\'enyi Convergence for Quantum Evolutions: Conclusion and open questions

 \section{Conclusion and open questions}

 We have introduced a framework similar to logarithmic Sobolev inequalities to study the convergence of a primitive quantum dynamical semigroup towards its fixed point in the distance measure of sandwiched R\'{e}nyi divergences.
 These techniques can be used to obtain mixing time bounds and strong converse bounds on the classical capacity of a quantum dynamical semigroup.
-Moreover, these results show that a logarithmic Sobolev inequality or hypercontractive inequality always implies an $l_1$-mixing time bound without the technical assumption of $l_p$-regularity (which is still not known to hold for general Liouvillians~\cite{Kastoryanosob}).
+Moreover, these results show that a logarithmic Sobolev inequality or hypercontractive inequality always implies a mixing time bound without the assumption of $l_p$-regularity (which is still not known to hold for general Liouvillians~\cite{Kastoryanosob}).
 Although we have some structural results concerning the constants $\beta_p$, some questions remain open.
 For logarithmic Sobolev inequalities it is known that $\alpha_2\leq\alpha_p$ for $p\geq1$ under the assumption of $l_p$-regularity (see \cite{Kastoryanosob}).
 It would be interesting to investigate if a result of similar flavor also holds for the $\beta_p$.
-Also, in all examples discussed $\beta_2$ and $\alpha_2$ are of the same order and it would be interesting to know if this is always the case.
-Finally, it would of course be relevant to obtain bounds on the $\beta_p$ for more examples, such as Davies generators \cite{lowerbounddavies}.
+In all examples discussed here, $\beta_2$ and $\alpha_2$ are of the same order and it would be interesting to know if this is always the case.
+The framework of logarithmic Sobolev inequalities has recently been extended to the nonprimitive case~\cite{bardetdecoherence}.
+It should be possible to develop a similar theory for the sandwiched R\'{e}nyi divergences to get rid of regularity assumptions present in their main results, as we did here for the usual logarithmic Sobolev constants.

+We restricted our analysis to the sandwiched R\'{e}nyi divergences, as they can be expressed in terms of relative densities and noncommutative $l_p$-norms.
+This allowed us to connect the convergence under the sandwiched divergences to the theory of hypercontractivity and to use tools from interpolation theory which were vital to prove estimates on capacities.
+There are however other noncommutative generalizations of the R\'{e}nyi divergences that are known to contract under quantum channels, such as the one discussed in~\cite[p.
+113]{ohya2004quantum}.
+It would be interesting to explore the entropy production and convergence under semigroups for this and other families of divergences in future work.

+In a similar vein, it would be interesting to investigate the entropy production or convergence rate for the range $\frac{1}{2}<p<1$, as the sandwiched R\'{e}nyi divergences are known to contract under quantum channels for all $p>\frac{1}{2}$~\cite{liebmonotonicity}.
+However, looking closely at the proof of Theorem \ref{thm:derivativesand}, we see that for $p<1$ the sandwiched R\'{e}nyi divergence is only differentiable at $t=0$ if the initial state has full rank.
+The study of the convergence of these divergences for $p<1$ therefore requires a different technical approach than that of this work.
+Finally, it would of course be relevant to obtain bounds on the $\beta_p$ for more examples without relying on the estimate based on the spectral gap, such as Davies generators.